WilliBobadilla/postmanToSwaggerUI/README.md

-# Postman to Swagger :wrench: :book: (UI still in progress)
+# Postman to Swagger :wrench: :book:

 This project is to convert from **Postman Collection** to **Swagger 2.0** with a UI, it is very usefull to write the docs of your api